ianneub/docker-erpnext/README.md

 *NOTE: Please do not consider this "production ready".*

+## Deprecation Notice

+This project is no longer maintained.

 ## Start a local version of ERPNext

 1. First we need to bootstrap the installation: `docker-compose run app`.